Parents Helping Parents

 through the steps that will help them move toward their identified goal.

-During FY 2016, the Parental Stress Line handled 4,608 calls, a decrease of 8% over FY 2015 but an increase of 5% over FY 2013.
-92% of parents indicated they were satisfied or very satisfied with the call and 71% planned to take at least one positive action.
+During FY 2017, the Parental Stress Line handled 4,542 calls, a decrease of 1% from FY 2016.
+91% of parents indicated they were satisfied or very satisfied with the call and 76% planned to take at least one positive action.

 |Category||Human Services, General/Other Parenting Education|